Tomiris (film): Production

 The film was ordered by the Ministry of Culture and Sports of Kazakhstan.
 The idea of a film about Tomyris was brought to creation by Aliya Nazarbayeva, the daughter of the first president of Kazakhstan.
 Filming began in December 2017, and scenes were shot in different parts of Kazakhstan.
 The Massagetae heroes speak the ancient Turkic language, while the Persian heroes speak new Persian in the film, despite the fact that modern historians consider the Massagetae to have been a nomadic Iranian people.
 The film's budget was 6,5 million USD.
+The armour of the queen in the film based on the Saka "Golden man".

 The plot of the film is built on the story of Herodotus, who called his version one of the many stories about the death of Cyrus the Great.
 The filmmakers took into account many features of the culture and life of the Massagetae, in particular, their pointed hats and tribal meetings, at which the most important issues were resolved.
 However, the language spoken by the Saka nomads, which is an artificially created proto-Turkic language, is controversial.
 The clothes worn by the Massagetae in the film are also disputable, as they are probably too heavy for the Central Asian region.
 The vicinity of the Amu Darya River has a very hot climate, so the summer clothes were lighter and of a different style.

 Almira Tursyn, a psychologist, was chosen from 15 thousand people to play the role of Tomyris.
 She took professional lessons of horseriding and archery and learned to use swords and knives.